Coding Quests

 state_machine.transition_to($"../IdleState")

 The key insight: animation events drive the combo timing, not code timers.
-You place open_chain_window() and attack_finished() markers in your animation timeline.
-This means adjusting combo feel is an animation task, not a code task - which is exactly where it belongs.
+You place open_chain_window() and attack_finished() markers directly in the animation timeline.
+Adjusting combo feel becomes an animation task instead of a code task.
+When hit two comes out too slow, you drag a marker instead of touching the script.

 Dodge Rolling With i-Frames

 The dodge roll is what makes souls-like combat tactical.
-The player commits to a roll animation, gains a brief window of invincibility (i-frames), and exits with recovery frames.
+The player commits to a roll, gains a short invincibility window (the i-frames), then eats recovery frames where they're vulnerable again.
+Commitment is the whole point.

 GDScript